 Here's another one: "The new season of Transparent is really good — better than last season.
 Have you seen it yet?"
 As you probably know, Transparent is on Amazon Prime Video.
 It's one of the shows they developed themselves.

-If you're interviewing at Prime Video, or Prime, you could use this.
+If you're interviewing at Prime Video you could use this.

 "Did you get a chance to go to the re:Invent conference?"

 I think you can see where I'm going with this — pick a topic to use as a conversation starter that relates to the job you're applying for and show your interviewer that you're a good communicator and passionate about the company.

 If you'd like more ideas about how to prepare for your Amazon interview, read these:

 How to answer behavioral questions in an Amazon interview

 How to answer behavioral questions using the STAR technique

 How to answer the interview question "Tell me about yourself"

 How to answer the interview question, "Why do you want to work at Amazon?"